-Whether and how to get a new Social Security number
+How to get a new Social Security number

 Many stolen Social Security numbers are used simply to gain employment, with no detrimental effect to the legitimate holders of the SSN.
 But others are used to defraud banks, retailers, the IRS and other government agencies, which could trash your credit.

 The old number will remain valid; you will have to keep monitoring it for future incidents, and government agencies or businesses will still link you to it.

-Getting credit will be difficult for a few years — unless you link it to your old, tainted number.
+Getting credit will be difficult for a few years — unless you link the new Social Security number to your old, tainted number.

 If you do decide to get a new Social Security number, the first step is as easy as filling out a standard SSN application form.
 You'll enter the old number on it.
-But be prepared to plead your case, and have ample documentation to prove it.
+But be prepared to plead your case, and to have ample documentation to prove it.